 "To invent when there is nothing to invent: That is leadership."

 If we skip back in time again to the era of ancient Greece, and even earlier, we can find the Gnostic term kenoma, which has been translated (or possibly mistranslated) as "sensible emptiness" or "ultimate metaphysical emptiness."
 It is experienced as a void, an abyss, though its original meaning has probably been emasculated by the ravages of time.
 The word Gnostic comes from the Greek gnostikos (learned one), and the word kenoma includes the Greek root keno (totally unrelated to the gambling diversion) which means "to empty out" or "to drain."
-In studies of Gnosticism, this "sensible emptiness" is generally taken to mean the opposite of the ideal spiritual state which can go by the name pleroma, a fullness or totality.
+In studies of Gnosticism, this "sensible emptiness" is generally taken to mean the opposite of the ideal spiritual state which can go by the name pleroma, a fullness or totality, as in a fully manned ship.
 But for the sake of our argument here, let's suggest that the term kenoma illustrates an ancient awareness of the null point, a state that is not the opposite of fullness but is a necessary gateway just at the doorstep.

 "With the void, full empowerment."

 "Zero is a powerful result."

 – Werner Erhard